Fact: everything has gone mobile these days, including our finances.

 Equipped with this data and your insights of the local market (including direct customer surveys) your next steps are:

-- Develop the beta set of features and user stories explaining what your app will do
+- Create the beta set of features and user stories explaining what your app will do

 - Reach out to our mobile banking app development company to help you figure out the best technology stack, UX and UI patterns for the product.